JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-11/command-design-pattern-vs-bus-message/index.md

 **The Command Pattern** is like a waiter delivering your order.
 You (the client) decide what you want and make a mental note (command).
 The waiter (invoker) takes your order on his notepad or tablet and delivers it to the kitchen (receiver) as he goes back to the chef.
 The focus is on _encapsulating individual actions_ so they can be manipulated, delayed, or reversed.

 **A Message Bus** is like a radio broadcast system.
-The DJ (producer) doesn't know who's listening or how many people tuned in.
+The DJ (producer) doesn’t know who’s listening or how many people tuned in.
 Listeners (consumers) can tune in or out whenever they want.
 Multiple stations can broadcast simultaneously, and you can receive from several at once.
 The focus is on _facilitating communication_ between many independent components without them needing to know about each other.

 ## The Key Differences That Matter